metadsl/metadsl/docs/Roadmap.md

 The initial use case is in scientific computing, where:

 1. You want to use the the APIs you know and love (ex.
 NumPy).
-2. But you want it to execute in a new way (ex. on a GPU or distributed accross machines).
+2. But you want it to execute in a new way (ex. on a GPU or distributed across machines).
 3. And you want to optimize a chain of operations before executing (ex. `(x * y)[0]` -> `x[0] * y[0]` / [Mathematics of Arrays](https://paperpile.com/app/p/5de098dd-606d-0124-a25d-db5309f99394)).

 Here we lay out an end user API that we can create in `metadsl`.

-**This is not implemented yet, but serves to guide developemnt**.
+**This is not implemented yet, but serves to guide development**.

 ### 1. NumPy API